pedramkh8/TrueLayer/README.md

  You can go to the test explorer window in Visual Studio and push the run button, or run the command "dotnet test" in this path: \TrueLayer\Pokedex.UnitTest

    [![Run Unit Tests](./Image/Test.gif)]()

+## CI/CD
+  I added Action to github to building and running tests every time the code pushed to the repository.
+If all the checks (building and running tests) passed, PR can be merged to the main branch.

+## Docker
+  The project also contains a simple docker file for dockerizing the API.